 Our treatment team at Renaissance ensures your loved ones get the proper help they no matter the addiction or mental issues.
 Renaissance is both mental health treatment as well as chemical dependency, we specialize in outpatient treatment but can help you find the a great inpatient facility with one of the many connections we have in California.
 Begin your loved ones journey to sobriety by calling us today.

 If you or a loved one are looking for help for drug or alcohol addiction problems and need help at rehab in Orange County or somewhere else in California, our team at Renaissance Recovery can help you.
 At Renaissance, we believe in treating the individual, not just the addiction, that’s why everyone’s treatment program is completely unique to their situation.
 If you are in need of an outpatient facility, our treatment program may be perfect for you.
-However, if you need a residential treatment program we can help get you in contact with one of our partner organizations and help provide you with a rehab packing list.
+However, if you need a residential treatment program we can help get you in contact with other organizations in the area and help provide you with a rehab packing list.

-To learn more about how our team can help you, please give us our addiction hotline a call today at 866.330.9449.
+To learn more about how our team can help you, please give our addiction hotline a call today at 866.330.9449.

 Call and ask the facility directly or call your own provider to determine if your insurance covers the treatment.